Spring: The Season for Renewal

 - Dry brushing: It is thought that dry brushing aids in releasing toxins from the body through sweat.
 The brush bristles stimulate and open up pores, making it easier for the body to sweat, thus decreasing the quantity of toxins flowing through the lymphatic system.
 Try adding a dry brushing routine for a few minutes before your shower.

 - Hydrate with water: dehydration is a very common cause of lymph congestion.
 If you want your body and lymphatic system to be optimally flowing, water is going to be your best friend.
 Keeping the body hydrated is important for many other systems of the body too.

 - Hydrotherapy: when exposed to cold water you lymphatic vessels contract.
 When exposed to hot water the opposite occurs, your lymphatic vessels dilate.
 This technique of alternating hot and cold water in the shower (for 90 seconds or up to a few minutes at a time) helps move stagnant lymphatic fluid, improve circulation and boost immune function.
 Make sure to end your hydrotherapy with cold water in the morning!

 - Move your body: Your lymphatic system heavily relies on your muscles moving for its circulation.
 Sitting for long periods allows stagnation to build up and the system to become clogged up.
 Your lymphatic system may become extra sluggish over the winter with long days of sitting indoors.
 As spring begins, try to add movement into your daily routine.
 Even a quick walk or stretch can make a difference.

 We encourage you to incorporate some of the above for your renewal this Spring.
-Of course, all while sipping on our newest blend, Renewal.
 Happy Spring Equinox!